 Try to water your cabbage at its base using a soaker hose, and avoid getting the leaves wet.
 Watering in the morning is a good strategy if you have to use a hose, because it enables stray droplets to dry before the sun gets intense.

-A heavy feeder, cabbage needs a well-drained soil that’s rich in organic matter.
+A heavy feeder, grow cabbage in a well-drained soil that’s rich in organic matter.
 It should hold moisture well, but shouldn’t pool or turn to mud.
 Loamy or sandy soils are a good base, provided you work in at least 2 inches of compost or aged horse manure or cow manure before planting.

 Try to keep the soil pH between 6.0-7.0.
 If you’re not sure of the pH of your soil, use a soil test kit to get a good estimated range.
 You can also opt for professional soil testing.